Student Reassignment

 Option 1: Relocation

-A student who has a change of bona fide residence on or after the first day of the current school year and has moved out of the current attendance area has the following options:
+If a student has a change of bona fide residence on or after the first day of the school year and moves out of their current attendance area, they have the following options:

-2. Submit a reassignment request under the relocation category to complete the current school year at the school in which they are currently enrolled
+- Complete the School Year: Submit a reassignment request under the relocation category to finish the current school year at their current school.

-For moves out of Howard County, tuition will be assessed for days in attendance, or from the date of a family’s move out of the county through the end of the current school year.
+- Moves Out of Howard County: If a family moves out of the county after the start of the school year, tuition will be assessed from the date of the move through the end of the school year.

-Families who move in the summer prior to the start of the school year are not eligible for reassignment in this category unless a student has achieved Junior status.
+- Summer Moves: Families who move during the summer prior to the start of the school year are not eligible for a relocation reassignment and must enroll in their newly assigned school, unless the student achieved Junior Status at the time of the move.

 Required documentation:

-• A Change of Address Form and updated residency documents must be provided to the current school for residency verification.
+- Residency Verification: A Change of Address Form and new residency documents (e.g., a signed deed or lease and utility bill) must be provided to the current school for residency verification.

-• Once the current school has received and reviewed the new residency documentation, the school will offer a Relocation Student Reassignment Request Form (R-SRRF) to the parent/guardian if they are eligible for the relocation category of student reassignment.
+- Eligibility Review: Once the current school has received and reviewed the new residency documentation, the school will offer a Relocation-Student Reassignment Request Form (R-SRRF) to eligible families.
+If a student is not eligible for relocation, the school will assist the family with the transfer to the new school.

-• Residency information and eligibility must be signed off by the school’s registering staff.
-After the school receives the completed R-SRRF back, the school will send it to the Office of Pupil Personnel Services on behalf of the family.
+- Submission: After the school receives the completed and signed R-SRRF, school staff will forward the request form to the Office of Pupil Personnel Services on behalf of the family.

 Conditions of a Reassignment Approval Under the Relocation Category: